 - Coordinating the Ethics Committee and processes for ethical review of research

 - Supporting research governance through the Cancer Research Committee.

 Apply for cancer research funding

-Applications have closed for funding commencing in 2018 for:
+Applications are open for funding commencing in 2019 for:

 - Research Project Grants

 Congratulations on being awarded funding from Cancer Council NSW.
 The Researcher Pack provides details about managing your grant, key dates in the funding year, how we can support you and help disseminate your results, the importance of continued consumer involvement, and media tips for sharing your research findings.
 This is essential reading for all currently funded researchers and should be read in addition to your Funding Agreement.

 Chief Investigators should copy in (cc) their research grants office in all email communications with Cancer Council.